Send one email. Every answer, counted.

 Do I send the invite from whoosin?

-No — and that’s the whole idea.
-You send your group email from Gmail exactly like you do today; whoosin never sends mail.
+No. You send your group email from Gmail exactly like you do today; whoosin never sends mail.
 It just reads the replies you get back and turns them into a live yes / no / maybe list.
 When you want to chase the people who haven’t answered, whoosin writes a draft for you — and you press Send.

 Does it work with my email?